 Just in time for Thanksgiving!
 This Skinny Pumpkin Cheesecake is a great pumpkin pie alternative.
 Cheesecake can be really heavy but this one isn't.

 And it's easy to make.
 So if you are looking for Thanksgiving pumpkin desserts (something that's a little different) then give this healthy dessert a try.
-You will be amazed by how delicious this pumpkin cheesecake recipe tastes @ only 10 WW points on the blue plan.
+You will be amazed by how delicious this light pumpkin cheesecake recipe tastes @ only 10 WW points on my plan.
 It's the ideal Thanksgiving Cheesecake!

 🎥 Video: Cheesecake Water Bath